 Hunting accidents can also cause property damage and injure or kill horses, cows, dogs, cats, hikers, and other hunters.
 On the other hand, hunters do contribute positively to wildlife conservation.
 DePerno notes that hunters raise millions of dollars and contribute thousands of volunteer hours to organizations such as the National Wild Turkey Federation, Rocky Mountain Elk Foundation, Whitetails Unlimited, Pheasants Forever, and Ducks Unlimited.
 During the period of Antiquity before the Middle Ages, hunting was a privilege reserved for people of higher social classes.

-Canned Cruelty Most hunting occurs on private land, where laws that protect wildlife are often unenforceable or difficult to enforce.
-Elephant poaching is thought to have increased the number of fangless animals in Africa, and in Canada, hunting has caused the horn of the bighorn sheep to decrease by 25 percent over the past 40 years.
-Another problem with hunting is the introduction of exotic “game animals” that, if able to escape and thrive, pose a threat to native wildlife and established ecosystems.
-Consequently, I want to reaffirm that when the overall picture of wildlife and natural environments is taken collectively from the standpoint of their health and well-being, hunters are among the greenest people in the nation today.
+Canned Cruelty is another problem associated with hunting.
+Most hunting occurs on private land where laws that protect wildlife are often unenforceable or difficult to enforce.
+Elephant poaching is thought to have increased the number of fangless animals in Africa, while in Canada hunting has caused the horn of the bighorn sheep to decrease by 25 percent over the past 40 years.
+Exotic “game animals” that escape and thrive can also pose a threat to native wildlife and established ecosystems.